johnchrishays/At-Risk_Housing_Map/README.md

-A document to explain technically how this project was executed.
+A document to explain technical aspects of how to use the tool and how it was made.

-#Overview
-This project is executed mainly in Javascript using the Google Maps API.
+#How to use it
+To open the tool, double click /dist/index.html or drag the file to your browser.
+Click on the buttons labeled "Opportunity Zones", etc. to view the data.
+Explanations of the definitions of each of the datatypes are in the REPORT.md file.
+If you are looking for the original data, go to the relevant folder in /static_data/.
+You can also see links to my sources in the SOURCE.md file in /static_data/.

+WARNING: Do not move files or folders around in the At-Risk Housing Intersections and Indicators directory.
+This will mess up the tool.

 #Directory Organization
 * *dist:* Directory with top-level html and bundle.js files.
 * *node_modules:* I used npm to import modules.
 This folder has those modules and dependencies.
+* *google_maps:* This folder contains javascript files related to making the map work.
-* *shapefiles:* This folder contains the shapefiles (.geoJSON, .JSON, etc.) used to create boundaries on the map.
+* *shapefiles:* This folder contains the shapefiles (.JSON, .kml, etc.) used to create boundaries on the map.
+* *python:* This folder contains python files related to web-scraping the data or translating various files to JSON.
+* *src:* This folder contains main.js, the main javascript file.
+* *static_data:* This folder contains the data for the overlays on the map.
 * *REPORT.md:* This contains my findings and use specifications from the project.

+#Developer Notes
+* I used webpack to bundle my modules.
+Most of the time I used '''npm run develop''' or '''npm run build''' to call webpack.
+Look at package.json or webpack.config.js if you are curious.